-If you’re looking where to eat and drink in Halifax, I highly recommend going to Alibi Bar and Restaurant.
+If you’re looking for where to eat and drink in Halifax, I highly recommend going to Alibi Bar and Restaurant.
 I loved the atmosphere and decoration inside – modern and distinctive.

 They offer a great menu with plenty of options – from afternoon tea and bottomless brunch to Sunday roasts.

 I went to Alibi for lunch and had a delicious open sandwich on ciabatta bread.
 Although I was very tempted to try their famous sourdough hand-stretched pizzas!

 Day trips from Halifax

 There are plenty of small and pretty villages around Halifax you can easily visit.
 Hebden Bridge is actually one of the best trips from Halifax as it has been named “the greatest town in Europe”.
 Its welcoming atmosphere and quirkiness make it special.

 However, there are endless small cute places to visit in Yorkshire.
 Some of my favourites and hidden gems are Haworth (home of the famous Brontë sisters) and Knaresborough (a beautiful market town with magical places like Mother Shipton’s Cave).